cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/planned/2025-10-15-test-worktree-workflow/SESSION.md

 # Session: Test Worktree Workflow End-to-End

+## Status

+This session has been moved from drafting/ to planned/ for agent to claim.

 ## Context

 The sessions protocol was just migrated to use `git worktree` for session isolation (session `2025-10-15-align-sessions-protocol`).
 However, the updated `claim-session` and `complete-session` scripts have **never been tested** in a real end-to-end scenario.